How to Hang Platters and Plates

-Learn how to use plate hangers to create a beautiful and functional art display for your home.
-This simple technique for hanging platters and plates with plate wall hangers translates to a charming display for your walls!
+Learn how to use plate hangers for walls to create a beautiful and functional art display of fabulous plates in your home.
+These simple techniques for hanging platters and plates will create a charming look for your walls!

 Learn how an inexpensive wall plate holder can transform your walls in an inexpensive design where form meets function!